Godzilla (Monsterverse)

-is a giant monster, or kaiju, based on Toho Co., Ltd.'s character of the same name, and one of the protagonists in Legendary Pictures' Monsterverse franchise.
+is a giant monster, or kaiju, based on Toho Co., Ltd.'s character of the same name, and one of the main protagonists in Legendary Pictures' Monsterverse franchise.
+The character first appeared in the 2014 film Godzilla, directed by Gareth Edwards.

-The character first appeared in Godzilla (2014), directed by Gareth Edwards.
-This incarnation of Godzilla is depicted as the sole survivor of a prehistoric superspecies, acting as a force of nature.
-The character was initially designed by Matt Allsopp, modeled after the Toho iteration.
+This incarnation of Godzilla is depicted as the sole survivor of a prehistoric super-species, acting as a bringer of balance.
+The character was designed by Matt Allsopp, modeled after the Toho iteration.

 He is the third incarnation of Godzilla to be reimagined by an American studio, after Hanna-Barbera's 1978 animated series Godzilla and TriStar Pictures' 1998 film Godzilla, and overall the tenth onscreen incarnation of the iconic character.

 Overview

 Name

 Godzilla is referred to by Ishirō Serizawa, played by Ken Watanabe, as "Gojira" (ゴジラ) though later on he would be referred to by other characters as "Godzilla".
 Watanabe argued with the producer to have his character refer to Godzilla by his Japanese name, stating, "the important thing is where the icon comes from.
 The first movie it was very important for me to call him Gojira, and I explained that his name was the really correct version I needed to say."
 In the 2014 video game Godzilla, he is labeled as "Hollywood Godzilla" to distinguish him from other iterations present in the game.

 In Godzilla: King of the Monsters, Godzilla is given the scientific name "Titanus Gojira", after the designation for the monsters was changed from "MUTO" (Massive Unidentified Terrestrial Organisms) to "Titans."

 In the graphic novel Godzilla: Aftershock, a different member of Godzilla's species is named "Dagon."